ONLINE LIVE CFSP TRAINING

 Dr. Hoffman has over 25 years of experience working in a variety of child-serving systems that include children’s mental health, juvenile corrections and education, as well as substance use disorder prevention/intervention, policy-making in behavioral health and teaching within higher education.

-She has lived experience raising a child with mental health concerns, as well as experience inspiring other caregivers to do the same with hope and encouragement.
+She has lived experience raising a child with mental health concerns, as well as experience inspiring other caregivers to do the same with hope

 She holds a master’s degree in Special Education: Exceptional Children and Social Restoration, and a PhD in Adult Education and Organizational Development.